 Enter aggregate payments of at least \$10 of substitute payments received by a broker for a customer in lieu of dividends or tax-exempt interest as a result of a loan of a customer's securities.
-Substitute payment means a payment in lieu of (a) a dividend, or (b) tax-exempt interest to the extent that interest (including original issue discount) has accrued while the securities were on loan.
+Substitute payment means a payment in lieu of:

+- 1. A dividend, or - 2.
+Tax-exempt interest to the extent that interest (including original issue discount) has accrued while the securities were on a loan.

 For this purpose, a customer includes an individual, trust, estate, partnership, association, company, or corporation.
 See Notice 2003-67, which is on page 752 of Internal Revenue Bulletin 2003-40 at IRS.gov/irb/2003-40 IRB#NOT-2003-67.
-It does not include a tax-exempt organization, the United States, any state, the District of Columbia, a U.S. possession or territory, or a foreign government.
+It does not include a tax-exempt organization, the United States, any state, the District of Columbia, a U.S. territory, or a foreign government.
 File Form 1099-MISC with the IRS and furnish a copy to the customer for whom you received the substitute payment.